Jinger Duggar Reveals Classy Side To Husband Jeremy Vuolo After Wedding, The Duggars Await Baby News From New Family?

 Only when her sister Jill Dillard announced that she is pregnant with her second child did Jinger and Jeremy emerge from their silence, congratulating the mother-of-one on her second pregnancy.
 Since then, Jeremy, who has a Facebook account from when he was a professional soccer player, has been uploading a picture here and there, revealing his life with Jinger.

 He also has been taking charge in updating their family blog.
 The latest post is a video of them enjoying Christmas service with his father and mother.
-It made a particular impression on him, as the organ player decided to lead the congregation in twelve rounds of ‘Twelve Days of Christmas’ in lightning speed.
+It made a particular impression on him, as the organ player decided to lead the congregation in twelve rounds of “Twelve Days of Christmas” in lightning speed.

 Check out the video and see Jinger keeping up with the accompanist!